Nandan-Aditey/Astrae_Website/_posts/2025-07-07-Andromeda.md

 ---
 #YAML part
 layout: post
-title: The Andromeda Galaxy (Messier 31 or M31)
+title: "The Andromeda Galaxy (Messier 31 or M31)"
 author: Astrae Team
 description: >
                 The Andromeda Galaxy (Messier 31 or M31): The so-called sister of our galaxy, the